On rational maps between moduli spaces of curves and of vector bundles

 \section{Abstract}

-Let $\su$ be the moduli space of rank 2 semistable vector bundles with trivial determinant on a smooth complex curve $C$ of genus $g>1$,non-hyperellptic if $g>2$.
-In this paper we prove a birational structure theorem for $\su$ that generalizes that of \cite{bol:kumwed} for genus 2.
-Notably we give a birational description of $\su$ as a fibration over $\PP^g$, where the fibers are GIT compactifications of the moduli space $\cM_{0,2g}$ of $2g$-pointed genus zero curves.
-This is done by describing the classifying maps of extensions of the line bundles associated to some effective divisors.
-In particular, for $g=3$ our construction shows that $\su$ is birational to a fibration in Segre cubics over a $\PP^3$.
+{ Let $\su$ be the moduli space of rank 2 semistable vector bundles with trivial determinant on a smooth complex algebraic curve $C$ of genus $g>1$, we assume $C$ non-hyperellptic if $g>2$.
+In this paper we construct large families of pointed rational normal curves over certain linear sections of $\su$.
+This allows us to give an interpretation of these subvarieties of $\su$ in terms of the moduli space of curves $\cM_{0,2g}$.
+In fact, there exists a natural linear map $\su \ra \PP^g$ with modular meaning, whose fibers are birational to $\cM_{0,2g}$, the moduli space of $2g$-pointed genus zero curves.
+If $g<4$, these modular fibers are even isomorphic to the GIT compactification $\cM_{0,2g}^{GIT}$.
+The families of pointed rational normal curves are recovered as the fibers of the maps that classify extensions of line bundles associated to some effective divisors.}